 - historical and existing relationships of power (e.g., colonialism)

 Having said that, I empathize with the desire to just create art and screw history and politics.
 Rather than being inspired by knowledge, sometimes the weight of everything can begin to feel like a burden.
 To this, I would say if you want to ignore social context, that is your choice – but bear in mind that you can’t expect everyone else to ignore it too.
-That’s just an inane expectation.
 If you don’t want to handle the varying perspectives of large demographic groups of a public audience, consider limiting the public’s access to that work.

 If you want to consider two specific, personal examples where I think considering context really mattered – one that I think works and one where I think I failed – keep reading, otherwise feel free to skip to #5.

 As a second-generation Chinese Canadian and a “Southerner”, I had many considerations when it came to representing Northern Canadian aboriginals.
-Things that I was bearing in mind when I made my comic about the north for kuš! were the genocidal history between the Canadian state and aboriginal groups, various contemporary forms of systemic racism and discrimination faced by aboriginal Canadians, negative stereotypes specific to Northern aboriginals and Inuit, the fact that our ancestors both have colonial experience with the British, China’s rising political influence and how that impacts resource extraction from aboriginal land in Canada and so on.
+Things that I was bearing in mind when I made my comic about the north for kuš! were the genocidal history between the Canadian state and aboriginal groups, various contemporary forms of systemic racism and discrimination faced by aboriginal Canadians, negative stereotypes specific to Northern aboriginals and Inuit, the fact that our ancestors both have colonial experiences with the British, China’s rising political influence and how that impacts resource extraction from aboriginal land in Canada and so on.